-The premiere screening of “Something Like A Sabbatical” (a documentary based the 52-week sabbatical I took during my 60th year) occurred on March 22 to a sold out crowd.
-It was a great event with the entire team of filmmakers and film editors were there as well as my sabbatical advisory team.
+The premiere screening of “Something Like A Sabbatical” (a documentary based on the 52-week sabbatical I took during my 60th year) occurred on March 22 to a sold out crowd.
+It was a great event with the entire team of filmmakers were there as well as my sabbatical advisory team.
 The event raised over $10,000 for the Riverside Art Museum’s “52 Project.”

 Filmmaker Pamela Beere Briggs wrote in her blog on release day…

 “I have been thinking back to the moment when the film idea landed in my head and heart.
 We were driving home after walking through Sue’s two-gallery exhibit at the Riverside Art Museum.
 The exquisite solar etchings of the giant Montezuma Bald Cypress trees had been in one gallery and Sue’s day-to-day sabbatical was revealed in a swirl of calendar pages, photographs, sketches, journal entries, and trash (you have to see the film to understand) in the adjoining gallery.
 It was beautiful and inspiring and humorous and bold and surprising!
 It stirred up an irrational feeling I haven’t had in a long time: I wanted to make a film about this adventure.
 All films begin from an irrational place.
 I say that because films are difficult to make.
 They’re complicated and costly and consuming.
 But I see now that I needed to tell this story about not giving up on our dreams, no matter how afraid we are.”